 Be sure you cure after each coat.
 Remember, this isn’t regular nail polish.
 You can’t just keep adding more coats!
 You need to cure, and then apply another layer.

 The kit comes with a sparkly red and a bubble gum pink polish, which I do use occasionally, but I also bought two mini Gelish shades separately to round out my color options.
-One is a sheer pinkish-neutral called “Barely Buff,” and the other is plain old black (“Black Shadow”—not on the Sally Beauty website, but they carry it in-store).
+One is a sheer pinkish-neutral called “Barely Buff” (not on their website, but available in-store), and the other is plain old black (“Black Shadow“).
 I tend to keep my at-home gel manicures on the minimalist side, so four colors is really enough for me to choose from.

 Any “designs” I do are usually just dots.
 If you want to try (it’s easy, I promise), just put a drop of your accent color of choice on a little piece of foil, then use a toothpick to pick up the tiniest amount and dab it on your nail.
 You’ll need less than you think!
 Just a speck.
 I like to do a double cure (90 seconds) after any designs are added, because they tend to be a little thicker than a regular coat.